Hybrid Cloud surveillance solutions can open up a much higher degree of flexibility, both in terms of storage and collaborative working.

 Users can remotely access key system functionality, which is also beneficial for organisations looking for a quick, perhaps temporary, way to scale up resources.
 For instance, during a major event, a council could add web clients to give temporary users the tools they need to join the control room team.
 Then, the new operators would only need the necessary computer assets and internet access instead of requiring a significant infrastructure change.

 This is a good point to raise with your provider, as it may mean that a web client is not your best option.
-If, for instance, you are only looking at remote access solutions to share evidential footage quickly, securely, and conveniently with external stakeholders.
-In such scenarios, you may want to consider a dedicated cloud-based evidence locker.
+If, for instance, you are only looking at remote access solutions to share evidential footage quickly, securely, and conveniently with external stakeholders, you may want to consider a dedicated cloud-based evidence locker.
 This type of solution provides secure, permissions-based, and time-sensitive access.

-Web-client remote access solutions are also more suited for remote workers and field based-teams who would benefit from complete system access.
+Web-client remote access solutions are also better suited for remote workers and field-based teams benefitting from complete system access.

-It is crucial to ensure you can set permissions centrally via your surveillance solution.
-User login details are cross-referenced with these permissions to ensure the right people have access to the correct information (and nothing more).
+Ensuring you can set permissions centrally via your security and surveillance solution is crucial.
+User login details are cross-referenced with these permissions to ensure the right people can access the correct information (and nothing more).
 Permissions can usually be set on an individual basis or group basis.
 For example, person x can view live footage from specific cameras but can’t access reports.
 Or, on a group basis, the field-based security team can view live and recorded footage from all cameras.

 Organisations need to be aware that remote access surveillance shouldn’t mean you have to compromise on real-time viewing.